Federal & State Grants

 For the most detailed and up-to-date information on the federal aid programs listed below, visit the Department of Education’s website at studentaid.gov.

-• Federal Supplemental Education Opportunity Grant (SEOG): The Federal SEOG grant is awarded to Pell Grant recipients with exceptional financial need and it does not have to be repaid.
+• Federal Supplemental Education Opportunity Grant (FSEOG): The FSEOG grant is awarded to Pell Grant recipients with exceptional financial need and it does not have to be repaid.
 The grant amount is based on available funding.
+Learn more about FSEOG.

 Residents of Massachusetts and Pennsylvania who are eligible for a state grant can use those funds to attend Champlain, so be sure to follow the application process to receive state funds.